 Minn.
 Stat.
-Section RELIEF ASSOCIATIONS Yes No Workpape Reference Section 105 INU Kelefellet tuition, registration fees, organizational dues, and other authorized expenses of officers or members of the board of trustees incurred attending educational conferences, seminars, or classes that relate to the administration of the relief association; 4. audit, and audit-related services, accounting and accounting-related services, and actuarial, medical, legal, investment expenses, and performance evaluation expenses; 5. filing and application fees payable by the relief association to federal or other governmental entities; 6. reasonable and necessary expenses of officers, members of the board of trustees, or their designees, actually paid and incurred; premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; and 8. salaries of administrative personnel? § 424A.05 F. Was each check or authorization for electronic fund transfer for disbursement from the special fund signed by the relief association treasurer and at least one other elected trustee who has been designated by the board of trustees to sign the check or authorization?
-G. If the relief association made disbursements by electronic fund transfer, had the specific method of payment and internal control policies and procedures regarding the method been approved by the board of trustees?
-Were all other expenses paid from the general fund?
+Section RELIEF ASSOCIATIONS Yes No Workpape Referenc 100 110 1.0101010 tuition, registration fees, organizational dues, and other authorized expenses of officers or members of the board of trustees incurred attending educational conferences, seminars, or classes that relate to the administration of the relief association; 4. audit, and audit-related services, accounting and accounting-related services, and actuarial, medical, legal, investment expenses, and performance evaluation expenses; 5. filing and application fees necessary to administer the special fund payable by the relief association to federal or other governmental entities; 6. reasonable and necessary expenses of officers, members of the board of trustees, or their designees, actually paid and incurred; 7. premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; and 8. salaries of administrative personnel? § 424A.05 F. Was each check or authorization for electronic fund transfer for disbursement from the special fund signed by the relief association treasurer and at least one other elected trustee who has been designated by the board of trustees to sign the check or authorization?
+G. If the relief association made disbursements by electronic fund transfer, had the specific method of payment and internal control policies and procedures regarding the method been approved by the board of trustees? § 424A.06 H. Were all other expenses paid from the general fund?
+1. In the case of a volunteer firefighters' relief association, were disbursements from the general fund made for a purpose authorized by the association's articles of incorporation or bylaws?
+L